SeaBirdsGet the app

 GPX export to any chartplotter

-Seabirds writes standard GPX 1.1.
+SeaBirds writes standard GPX 1.1.
 Tap Send to GPS and route the file through AirDrop, Files, or Garmin Connect.
 Works with Garmin, Lowrance, Raymarine, Navionics, Aqua Map, and anything else that reads GPX.

 FormatGPX 1.1